 You get an hour per session of our trainer's undivided attention.
 This also allows us to address any specific challenges that aren't covered in the curriculum, time permitting.

-One Hour per Session
+30 minutes per Session

 Understanding canine body language